Learning Decentralized Linear Quadratic Regulators with $\sqrt{T}$ Regret

-\section{Disturbance-Feedback Controller}
+\subsection{Disturbance-Feedback Controller}

-In this section, we show that the optimal control policy given by Lemma~\ref{lemma:opt solution} can be viewed as a Disturbance-Feedback Controller (DFC) (e.g., \cite{zames1981feedback,lamperski2015optimal,simchowitz2020improper}).
-Specifically, recall the information graph $\CP(\U,\CH)$ constructed in \eqref{eqn:def of info graph}.
+For our analyses in the remaining of this paper, we cast the optimal control policy given by Lemma~\ref{lemma:opt solution} into a Disturbance-Feedback Controller (DFC) introduced in, e.g., \cite{zames1981feedback,lamperski2015optimal,simchowitz2020improper}).
+As we will see in later sections, it is crucial to leverage the DFC structure in our decentralized control policy design in order to achieve the desired $\tilde{\CO}(\sqrt{T})$ regret.
+To proceed, recall the information graph $\CP(\U,\CH)$ constructed in \eqref{eqn:def of info graph}.
 Let $\CL$ denote the set of all the leaf nodes in $\CP(\U,\CH)$, i.e.,

 For any $s\in\U$, we denote

 where we write $v\rightsquigarrow s$ if and only if there is a unique directed path from node $v$ to node $s$ in $\CP(\U,\CH)$.
 In other words, $\CL_s$ is the set of leaf nodes in $\CP(\U,\CH)$ that can reach $s$.
 Moreover, for any $v,s\in\U$ such that $v\rightsquigarrow s$, let $l_{vs}$ denote the length of the unique directed path from $v$ to $s$ in $\CP(\U,\CH)$; let $l_{vs}=0$ if $v=s$.
 Furthermore, let $\U_1$ (resp., $\U_2$) be the set of all the nodes in $\U$ that have (resp., do not have) a self loop.
 As shown in \cite{ye2021sample}, for any $s\in\U_1$, one can rewrite Eq.~\eqref{eqn:dynamics of zeta} as